hyperledger-archives/iroha-api/source/includes/_commands.md

 1. Role should exist in the system
 2. Transaction creator should have permissions to append role (CanAppendRole)
-3. Account, which appends role, has set of permissions in his roles bigger or equal to the size of permission set of appended role.
+3. Account, which appends role, has set of permissions in his roles bigger than or equal to the size of permission set of appended role.

 ## Create account